Chill420

 State-dependent

-Nevada, New York, California, and a few others license consumption lounges.
+Nevada, New York, California, and a handful of others license consumption lounges.

-Most recreational states cap personal possession at one ounce of flower plus modest amounts of concentrate or edibles.
-Limits reset per purchase — track your day's haul.
+Most recreational states cap personal possession at roughly one ounce of flower, plus modest amounts of concentrate and edibles.
+Limits typically reset per purchase rather than per day, so track your day's haul if you're shopping multiple stores.

-Recreational dispensaries serve any adult 21+ with a valid ID.
+Recreational dispensaries serve any adult 21+ with a valid government-issued photo ID.
 Medical dispensaries require a patient card.
-Cash is still required at many shops due to federal banking restrictions, though debit acceptance is growing.
+Expect ID checks at the door, not just at the counter.

 Frequently asked